Sparse PCA With Multiple Components

-\ABSTRACT{ Sparse Principal Component Analysis is a cardinal technique for obtaining combinations of features, or principal components (PCs), that explain the variance of high-dimensional datasets in an interpretable manner.
-At its heart, this involves solving a sparsity and orthogonality constrained convex maximization problem, which is extremely computationally challenging.
-Most existing works address sparse PCA via heuristics such as iteratively computing one sparse PC and deflating the covariance matrix, which does not guarantee the orthogonality, let alone the optimality, of the resulting solution.
-We challenge this status by reformulating the orthogonality conditions as rank constraints and optimizing over the sparsity and rank constraints simultaneously.
-We design tight semidefinite relaxations and propose tractable second-order cone versions of these relaxations which supply high-quality upper bounds.
-We also design valid second-order cone inequalities which hold when each PC's individual sparsity is specified, and demonstrate that these inequalities tighten our relaxations significantly.
-Moreover, we propose exact methods and rounding mechanisms that exploit these relaxations' tightness to obtain solutions with a bound gap on the order of $1\%$--$5\%$ for real-world datasets with $p=100$s or $1000$s of features and $r \in \{2,3\}$ components.
-We investigate the performance of our methods in spiked covariance settings and demonstrate that simultaneously considering the orthogonality and sparsity constraints leads to improvements in the Area Under the ROC curve of $2\%$-$8\%$ compared to state-of-the-art deflation methods.
-All in all, our approach solves sparse PCA problems with multiple components to certifiable (near) optimality in a practically tractable fashion. }
+\ABSTRACT{ Sparse principal component analysis is a {fundamental} technique for obtaining {interpretable} combinations of features, or principal components (PCs), that explain the variance of high-dimensional datasets.
+This involves solving a sparsity- and orthogonality-constrained convex maximization problem, which is extremely computationally challenging.
+Most existing work addresses sparse PCA via methods---such as iteratively computing one sparse PC and deflating the covariance matrix---that do not guarantee the orthogonality, let alone the optimality, of the resulting solution when we seek multiple mutually orthogonal PCs.
+We challenge this status {quo} by investigating three competitive approaches {that} each {produce} valid relaxations and high-quality solutions.
+Together, these relaxations and their associated heuristic{s} {yield} solutions with an average bound gap on the order of 3\% for real-world datasets with {hundreds or thousands} of features and $r \in \{2,3\}$ components.
+The first approach reformulates orthogonality conditions as rank constraints and thereby derives tight semidefinite relaxations, strengthened via additional second-order cone inequalities. {The second approach uses Lagrangian decompositions to relax the orthogonality constraints via a penalty term in the objective, thus solving the problem as a sequence of $r=1$ sparse PC problems. } The third approach is based on a new combinatorial upper bound on the variance explained for a given support {pattern, obtained by solving} a mixed-integer linear optimization problem.
+Numerically, our algorithms match (and sometimes surpass) the best-performing methods in terms of {the} fraction of variance explained and systematically return PCs that are sparse and orthogonal.
+In contrast, we find that existing methods, such as deflation, return solutions that violate the orthogonality constraints, even when the data {are} generated from sparse orthogonal PCs.
+Altogether, our approaches solve sparse PCA problems with multiple components to certifiable near{-}optimality in a practically tractable fashion. }